The Gold Record

 The Gold Record is the seventh studio album by American punk rock band the Bouncing Souls and was released on June 6, 2006.
 The band deemed this release to be 'the release of the beast' in reference to the date (6/6/06) being similar to the number of the beast (666).

 The album includes two covers, of "Lean on Sheena" by Avoid One Thing and "Better Things" by The Kinks.
 "Letter from Iraq" is based on a poem sent to the band by Garett Reppenhagen, a soldier serving in Iraq.

+"The Pizza Song" and "Lean on Sheena" were released as singles and music videos.